 Good thing there are plenty of options at all 4 theme parks.
 Here are some of the healthier options at the counter service restaurants in EPCOT:

 - Sunshine Seasons – This has the biggest menu of any quick service in EPCOT and there are plenty of healthy choices.
-Are favorite is a tie between the oak-grilled rotisserie chicken or salmon.
+Our favorite is a tie between the oak-grilled rotisserie chicken or salmon.

-- Lotus Blossom Café – The Mongolian beef combo is probably the healthiest choice here as it comes with thin slices of beef, onions, and served with steamed rice and steamed broccoli.
+- Lotus Blossom Café – The Mongolian beef combo is probably the healthiest choice here as it comes with thin slices of beef, onions, and is served with steamed rice and steamed broccoli.
 You can give the egg roll to someone else if you are being really strict.

 - La Cantina de San Angel – Skip the tacos here and go for the pollo cascabel instead which has grilled chicken, Mexican rice, corn, and pickled onions.

 - Anything at Katsura Grill – Basically every item on the menu here you could consider healthy.
-Sushi, miso soup, udon, grilled chicken salad, ramen, and edamame are all excellent choices and lighter than the majority of quick service meals.
+Sushi, miso soup, udon, grilled chicken salad, ramen, and edamame are all excellent choices and are lighter than the majority of quick service meals.

-- Les Halles Boulangerie-Patisserie – Of course you want to stay away from all the amazing sweets here, but they also have quiche and sandwiches such as brie and apples or ham and cheese.
+- Les Halles Boulangerie-Patisserie – Of course, you want to stay away from all the amazing sweets here, but they also have quiche and sandwiches such as brie and apples or ham and cheese.

-The easiest way to make any quick service meal healthier is to substitute out those French fries for some sliced apples or mandarin oranges.
+The easiest way to make any quick service meal healthier is to substitute those French fries for some sliced apples or mandarin oranges.
 Just by doing that you will probably save yourself thousands of calories throughout the length of your trip.